 The Tsunami of ‘permission’ approvals spoils the usage for me and sometimes a setting in the Watch app, Health app, Fitness app or ‘General options’ is not always intuitively placed.

-Health, sleep, fitness and sport tracking will be just fine for 95% of you and paying a little extra for the Apple experience is probably worth it.
-The only exception being those of you who just know you won’t charge your watch every day; the Apple Watch 6 needs notably more battery juice than a less pretty, but sporty Garmin.
+Health, sleep and fitness tracking will be just fine for 95% of you and paying a little extra for the Apple experience is worth it.
+The only exception being those of you who just know you won’t charge your watch every day; the Apple Watch 6 needs notably more battery juice than a less pretty, but more sporty Garmin.

 - Q: Should you get an SE version or even the bargain AW3?

 - A: Buy what you can afford.
 Clearly, the more expensive ones are at least a bit better, although really it was only the always-on screen of the AW6 that stood out for me.